 The mean-variance portfolio technique is found in most finance textbooks.
-For proofs and a reasonably rigorous introduction, see Huang and Litzenberger (1988).
-The main results of the comparison, between mean-variance and growth optimality is found in Hakansson (1971b, 1971a), see also Hakansson (1974).
-The compound return mean-variance tradeoff was introduced in Hakansson (1971b).
-A critique of this model is found in Merton and Samuelson (1974a, 1974b), but some justification is given by Luenberger (1993).
-Papers discussing the growth-security trade-off include Blazenko, MacLean, and Ziemba (1992), Li (1993), Li, MacLean, and Ziemba (2005), Michaud (2003) and MacLean et al. (2004).
+For proofs and a reasonably rigorous introduction, see [Huang and Litzenberger (1988)].
+The main results of the comparison, between meanvariance and growth optimality is found in [Hakansson (1971b,a)], see also [Hakansson (1974)].
+The compound return mean-variance trade-off was introduced in [Hakansson (1971b)].
+A critique of this model is found in [Merton and Samuelson (1974a,b)], but some justification is given by [Luenberger (1993)].
+Papers discussing the growth-security trade-off include [Blazenko et al. (1992)], [Li (1993)], [Li et al. (2005)], [Michaud (2003)] and [MacLean et al. (2004)].
 In the gambling literature, the use of fractional Kelly strategies is widespread.
-For more references, the reader is referred to Hakansson and Ziemba (1995).
-An earlier comparison between mean-variance and the GOP is found in Bickel (1969).
-Thorp (1969) recommends that the Kelly-criterion replaces the mean-variance criterion for portfolio selection, due to the sometimes improper choices made by the latter.
-For approximations of geometric means see Trent and Young (1969) and Elton and Gruber (1974).
+For more references, the reader is referred to [Hakansson and Ziemba (1995)].
+An earlier comparison between mean-variance and the GOP is found in [Bickel (1969)].
+[Thorp (1969)] recommends that the Kelly-criterion replaces the mean-variance criterion for portfolio selection, due to the sometimes improper choices made by the latter.
+For approximations of geometric means see [Trent and Young (1969)] and [Elton and Gruber (1974)].
 They conclude that the first two moments can provide reasonable approximations, in particular if the distribution does not have very fat tails.
-In continuous time a recent discussion of a growth security trade-off and the CAPM formula which appears, can be found in Bajeux-Besnaino and Portait (1997a) and Platen (2002, 2004b, 2005b).
-An application of the GOP for asset pricing purposes can be found in Ishijima (1999) and Ishima, Takano, and Taniyama (2004).
+In continuous time a recent discussion of a growth security trade-off and the CAPM formula which appears, can be found in [Bajeux-Besnaino and Portait (1997a)] and [Platen (2002, 2006b, 2005c)].
+An application of the GOP for asset pricing purposes can be found in [Ishijima (1999)] and [Ishima et al. (2004)].

-Versions of the result that in continuous time a two-fund separation result will imply that investors choose fractional Kelly strategies have been shown at different levels of generality in for instance Merton (1971, 1973), Khanna and Kulldorff (1999), Nielsen and Vassalou (2002, 2004), Platen (2002), Ziemba and Zhao (2003) and Christensen and Platen (2005).
-Some general arguments that the GOP will approximate or be identical to the market portfolio is provided in Platen (2004d, 2005a).
-Christensen (2005) shows that when the risky asset can be dominated, investors must stay "reasonably close to the GOP" when the market conditions become favorable.
+Versions of the result that in continuous time a two-fund separation result will imply that investors choose fractional Kelly strategies have been shown at different levels of generality in for instance [Merton (1971, 1973)], [Khanna and Kulldorff (1999)], [Nielsen and Vassalou (2002, 2004)], [Platen (2002)], [Zhao and Ziemba (2003)] and [Christensen and Platen (2005)].
+Some general arguments that the GOP will approximate or be identical to the market portfolio is provided in [Platen (2004c, 2005a)].
+[Christensen (2005)] shows that when the risky asset can be dominated, investors must stay "reasonably close to the GOP" when the market conditions become favorable.
 However, this is a relatively weak approximation result as I will make clear.
-Further results in the case where asset prices are of a more general class are treated in Platen (2004b).
+Further results in the case where asset prices are of a more general class are treated in [Platen (2006b)].

-In an entirely different literature, the so-called evolutionary finance literature, Blume and Easley (1992) show that using the GOP will result in market dominance.
-The conclusion is, however, not stable to more general set-ups as shown in Amir et al. (2004), where market prices are determined endogenously and the market is incomplete.
+In an entirely different literature, the so-called evolutionary finance literature, [Blume and Easley (1992)] show that using the GOP will result in market dominance.
+The conclusion is, however, not stable to more general set-ups as shown in [Amir et al. (2004)], where market prices are determined endogenously and the market is incomplete.

-3.3.
+1.3.3.
 How Long Does it Take for the GOP to Outperform other Portfolios?